All Episodes

 jordan holmes

-See, I imagine even in this scenario, He still has to wear handcuffs.
+See, I imagine even in this scenario, he still has to wear handcuffs.

-But they're like, okay, if you're going to tell us about a plot to kill the president, we need you in handcuffs.
+He's not accused of any crime, but they're like, okay, if you're going to tell us about a plot to kill the president, we need you in handcuffs.

 dan friesen

-And one of those Hannibal Lecter masks.
+And one of those Hannibal electric masks.

 jordan holmes